-According to Dr. Ferdinand Regner DNA analysis carried out in 1998 is White Elbling from a presumably natural cross between (Vitis vinifera sylvestris x Traminer) x White Heisch (Gouais Blanc) emerged.
-Incidentally, this is also the case with Riesling supposed.
-It should be noted, however, that Gouais Blanc, but the participation of wild grape and Traminer are not secured.
-It is interesting in the context, however, that the old synonyms Grobriesling and Großriesling would fit the thesis.
-The variety was a cross partner for the varieties Bronner grape.
-Elbriesling.
-Huxelrebe.
-Pinot Salomon and Sulmer,
+According to DNA analyses carried out by Dr. Ferdinand Regner in 1998, White Elbling is the result of a presumably natural cross between (Vitis vinifera sylvestris x Traminer) x White Heunisch(Gouais Blanc).
+By the way, Regner suspects the same for Riesling.
+However, it must be noted that although Gouais Blanc, the participation of wild vine and Traminer is not guaranteed.
+It is interesting to note that the old synonyms Grobriesling and Großriesling would fit the thesis.
+The variety was a crossing partner for the varieties Bronnertraube, Elbriesling, Huxelrebe, Pinot Salomon and Sulmer.

-The two Roman wine authors Columella and Pliny the Elder (23-79) have a vine called in their works Vitis albuelis (Vitis alba, Uva alba).
-For this reason, there is a hypothesis that this could be an ancestor and that the Elbling was brought back from Italy by the Romans in the fourth century and was grown on the Moselle.
-One could derive “Elbling” from the Latin "albus" (white).
-Of course, this can no longer be verified, but is obsolete due to the partly clarified parentage.
+The two Roman wine authors Columella and Pliny the Elder (23-79) described a vine called Vitis albuelis (Vitis alba, Uva alba) in their works.
+For this reason there is the hypothesis that this could be an ancestor and that the Elbling was already brought from Italy by the Romans in the fourth century and cultivated along the Moselle.
+From the Latin "albus" (white) one could derive "Elbling".
+Of course, this can no longer be verified, but is obsolete due to the partly clarified origin.
 In any case, Elbling is one of the oldest grape varieties in Central Europe.

-The variety was first mentioned in 1483 under the name Aelbinen in connection with the vineyards of the Bebenhausen monastery in Kriegsberg in Stuttgart together with Frennsch (see Frankish ) and Traminer called.
-The botanist Hieronymus buck (1498-1554) mentions Elbling in 1546 in his "Kreütter book" as "Albich" and "Albichdraub".
-In the Middle Ages it was still the most common variety in Germany, it is believed that around 1800 75% of the vineyard area was covered with Elbling.
-From then on he became of the strongly emerging varieties Riesling and Sylvaner repressed.
-However, it was still widespread until the 19th century and stood with some other varieties such as Weißer Heunisch as Mixed sentence in the vineyard.
-He came to Switzerland via Alsace.
+The variety was first mentioned in 1483 under the name Aelbinen in connection with the vineyards of the monastery Bebenhausen am Kriegsberg in Stuttgart together with Frennsch (see Franconian) and Traminer.
+The botanist Hieronymus Bock (1498-1554) mentions the Elbling 1546 in his "Kreütter Buch" as "Albich" and "Albichdrauben".
+In the Middle Ages it was still the most common variety in Germany, it is assumed that around 1800 75% of the vineyard area was covered with Elbling.
+From then on it was replaced by the strongly emerging varieties Riesling and Silvaner.
+However, it was still widespread until the 19th century and stood with some other varieties such as White Heunisch as a mixed set in the vineyard.
+It reached Switzerland via Alsace.

-The early ripening vine is susceptible to both mildews.
-Botrytis and stem necrosis, It provides acidic white wines for quick enjoyment, which are well suited for sparkling wine production.
-In Germany the Elbling 2009 with 576 hectares of vineyards was almost exclusively in the growing area Moselle represented, there are still small areas in to bathe and Saxony, In 1986 the "Association of Friends of the Elbling Wine Obermosel eV" was founded to maintain the image and the 0.2 liter "Elblingbecher" with an engraved Elbling grape was created.
-Small stocks also exist in France in Alsace and in Lorraine, In Luxembourg it was practically the only vine at the end of the 19th century, today it is cultivated under the name Räifrench on over 100 hectares and processed into sparkling wine.
-There is also a mini stock in the Switzerland (Canton Bern).
+The early ripening vine is susceptible to both types of mildew, botrytis and pedunculus.
+It produces acidic white wines for quick consumption, which are well suited for sparkling wine production.
+In Germany, the Elbling was represented in 2009 with 576 hectares of vineyards almost exclusively in the Moselle wine region, with small areas still existing in Baden and Saxony.
+In 1986, the "Verein der Freunde des Elblingweines Obermosel e.V." was founded for the purpose of image cultivation and the 0.2 litre "Elblingbecher" with engraved Elbling grape was created.
+Small stocks also exist in France in Alsace and Lorraine.
+In Luxembourg, it was practically the only vine in the late 19th century; today it is cultivated there under the name Räifrench on over 100 hectares and processed into sparkling wine.
+There is also a mini stock in Switzerland (canton of Bern).